DFE-Digital/architecture/standards/common-definitions.md

 Capabilities can also be decomposed into levels to show more detail, usually to no more than 3 levels.

 The DfE might define an organisational need to deliver Curriculum Design (a business capability).
 This will require people, processes, information, technology and other things.
-These may in turn rely on other capabilities, such as communications or finance, to support their delivery (enabling capability).
+These may in turn rely on other capabilities, such as communications or finance, to support their delivery (enabling capabilities).

 <a name="common-components"></a>